kiteco/KiteSublime/README.md

-# Kite Python Plugin for Sublime Text 3
+# Kite Autocomplete Plugin for Sublime Text 3

-Kite is an AI-powered programming assistant that helps you write Python code inside Sublime Text 3.
-Kite helps you write code faster by showing you the right information at the right time.
+Kite is an AI-powered programming assistant that helps you write Python & JavaScript code inside Sublime Text 3.
+Kite helps you write code faster by saving you keystrokes and showing you the right information at the right time.
 Learn more about how Kite saves you time and effort in Sublime Text at https://kite.com/integrations/sublime-text/.

 At a high level, Kite provides you with:
 * 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on the entire open source code universe
-* 📝 __[Intelligent Snippets](https://kite.com/blog/product/announcing-intelligent-snippets-for-python/)__ that automatically provide context-relevant code snippets for your function calls
 * 🔍 __[Instant documentation](https://kite.com/copilot/)__ for the symbol underneath your cursor so you save time searching for Python docs